placebeyondtheclouds/gpu-home-server/README.md

 dmidecode --type 9 | grep "Designation: Slot4" -B3 -A10
 ```

-it should say `LnkSta: Speed 8GT/s, Width x16` under load and `LnkSta: Speed 2.5GT/s (downgraded), Width x16` when no processes are using the GPU
+the output of `lspci` should say `LnkSta: Speed 8GT/s, Width x16` under load and `LnkSta: Speed 2.5GT/s (downgraded), Width x16` when the driver is installed and no processes are using the GPU

 #### install NVIDIA drivers for the P40

 `nvidia-smi` binary has been moved to `nvidia-cuda-driver` package (https://forums.developer.nvidia.com/t/nvidia-smi-missing-for-565-drivers-debian-12-packages/311702/5)

-must lock to a certain driver version on the host and in the LXC.
+Must lock to a certain driver version on the host and in the LXC.
+The headers must be installed before the driver.

 ```bash
 apt install pve-headers-$(uname -r)